-Driving downhill to town, narrow streets with low houses gave a feeling of times past.
-Nothing denounced life in the present day, not a tall building in sight.
-Cars are not allowed in the center of town so I had to leave mine in a public parking, after getting its direction from a man whose language (Catalan) I barely understood.
+Driving downhill to town, its narrow streets with low houses gave a feeling of times past, not a tall building in sight.
+Cars are not allowed in the center of town so I had to leave mine in a public parking, after getting directions from a man whose language (Catalan) I barely understood.

-Hotel La Residencia, where I had a reservation, was a mixture of art gallery and country inn right in the middle of it all.
-From my bedroom window I could see the beach right in front, and white houses going uphill on both sides of the bay.
+Hotel La Residencia, where I had a reservation, was a mixture of art gallery and country inn right in the center of town.
+From my room I could see the beach right in front, and on each side of the bay whitewashed houses going uphill.
 I also spotted some Asian tourists walking around, and wondered if it was true that the crazy road kept people out.

 Cadaqués is also home to very good restaurants.
 But unlike the formal, Michelin-guide famous tables of Europe, in Cadaqués they were low key places serving fresh food at low prices to a local clientele.
-The two recommended by the concierge in the hotel turned out to be outstanding – the famous Mediterranean diet, called local food in Costa Brava, was just what I needed, after long walks.
-It was light, and tasted fresh.
+The two recommended by the concierge in the hotel turned out to be outstanding – the famous Mediterranean diet, called local food in Costa Brava, was just what I needed, after la long walk exploring the area.
+Food never tasted so fresh.

-Next morning, the breakfast served at the hotel by a friendly Catalan lady followed the same pattern of freshness: locally grown fruits, same with the honey and the yogurt.
+In the breakfast served by a friendly Catalan lady of the hotel, the next morning, there was a choice of locally grown fruits, honey and yogurt.
 Everything – except the coffee – was from the region.
 If that’s not quality of life, I don’t know what is.

 Driving out of town on the same road, I was still under the spell of that Costa Brava paradise, but ready to explore the rest of it.
 Surprisingly, on the way back the road didn’t feel as challenging as before.
 ‘One gets used to it’, I thought.
 ‘Or perhaps Cadaqués is so beautiful that makes people forget how difficult it is to get there.”

 There’s more to Costa Brava than scenic beaches and beautiful coastal towns, though.
-Inland, small medieval villages lost in time take us back to what life was like, centuries ago.
-Some remain today just as they were then.
+Inland, small medieval villages take us back in time, to what life was like, centuries ago.

-That is the case of Pals and Peratallada, both a short trip from the coast, yet with a completely different landscape.
+That is the case of Pals and Peratallada, both a short ride from the coast, yet worlds apart.
 Peratallada is a labyrinth of cobbled streets and stone houses winding up to a castle and a lookout tower, both documented as early as 1065 AD.
-Surrounding it all, an ancient wall and a moat – built for protection from attackers in the Middle Ages – limit the town from expanding, which may explain its medieval character.
+Surrounding it all, there is an ancient wall with a moat – built for protection from attackers in the Middle Ages – which limit the town from expanding and may explain its untouched medieval look.
 Parts of the film ‘Robin Hood: Prince of Thieves’ were filmed on location there.

-Peratallada is also home to good restaurants, boutique hotels and art galleries.
-Once the capital of a feudal barony, it now attracts a very sophisticated crowd every month of August, when its celebrated summer event called Festa Major takes place.
-With concerts and festivities, the festival is very popular with Northern European tourists, who flock in droves to Peratallada.
+Peratallada is also served by good restaurants, boutique hotels and art galleries.
+Once the capital of a feudal barony, it now attracts a very sophisticated crowd every month of August for the celebrated event Festa Major.
+With concerts and festivities, the festival is very popular with Northern European tourists, who fill each hotel and inn for the occasion.

 I left my car in a public space outside town and dragged my suitcase along, looking for the hotel.
-There was not a soul around to ask directions to, all I could hear was the sound of my suitcase wheels on the pebble streets.
+There was not a soul around to ask directions to, all I could hear was the sound of wheels on the stone pavement.
 When I found small but charming Hostal Blau, I saw a sign – 1762 – by the door.
-Later, the owner told me that it was the year his ancestors built a new addition (he was born in the house), that the original building was actually much older.
+Later, the owner told me that it was the year his ancestors built a new addition to the house (he was born in it); the original building was actually much older, he said.

-I was the only guest, too.
-The owner’s wife was waiting for me at the restaurant across the street and waved when she saw me.
+I was the only guest and the hotel door was locked when I arrived; the lady of the hotel was waiting for me at the restaurant across the street, and waved when she saw me.
 It was Sunday, and inside the place some local people were gathered in front of a TV screen, watching a football match (soccer).
 They welcomed me effusively, in Spanish, as if I were an old friend.
-I tried to imagine what life was like for those living there.
-Judging by their relaxed appearance and easy laughter, they didn’t seem to miss life in a big city much.
+I tried to imagine what their lives were like in such a small place, but judging by their relaxed ways and easy laughter they didn’t seem to miss life in a big city much.

 For your own customized itinerary of Costa Brava go to Custom made trips